asiletto/AppFlow/README.md

 AppFlow
 =======

-a simple webflow for mobile apps, inspired by spring webflow (but much simpler!)
+some test to become familiar with require.js, inspired by spring webflow